CrevsDaak/7c-galileo/readme.txt

 Portrait: Isandir
 Item sketches: Diedrich Zentler, AKA Zphal
-Second Opinion: Johnathan Konandreas, AKA booinyoureyes EET testing, Official Unofficial Beta Volunteering Tester: WhiteAgnus
+Second Opinion: Johnathan Konandreas, AKA booinyoureyes EET testing, Official Unofficial EET Beta Tester Volunteer™: WhiteAgnus

 Quartz:
 I want to issue a huge thanks to Crevs for helping me with this project.
 At a certain point, I realized that I very much wanted to make a NPC mod, as Baldur's Gate will always be one of my favorite games, and I enjoy creative writing and voice acting.
 It wouldn't have been possible without his programming help, as coding intimidates me and I would've lost heart without his implementation of my work.
 Paint is not good for much without a canvas, and Crevs built the canvas.